Meg Whitman to lead Katzenberg's mobile media startup NewTV

+(This version of the story has been refiled for typo in first paragraph)

-(Reuters) - Departing Hewlett Packard Enterprise Co (HPE.N) CEO Meg Whitman will become chief executive of DreamWorks co-founder Jeffrey Katzenberg’s mobile media firm NewTV, a move that places her back into unchartered territory.
+(Reuters) - Departing Hewlett Packard Enterprise Co CEO Meg Whitman will become chief executive of DreamWorks co-founder Jeffrey Katzenberg’s mobile media firm NewTV, a move that places her back into uncharted territory.

 “Getting Meg was a coup as many companies wanted her,” GBH Insights analyst Daniel Ives said on Wednesday.